- Career + Alumni

 Prohibited appliances include, but are not limited to, sun/heat lamps, heaters, toaster ovens, individual microwave ovens and hot plates.

-For D at The Hive, Montgomery House, Oglethorpe House, Turner House, Turner Annex and W at The Hive, microwaves are permitted as part of the MicroFridge rental program through Collegiate Concepts and may not exceed the maximum number of units in the room.
+For D at The Hive, Montgomery House, Oglethorpe House, Turner House, Turner Annex and W at The Hive, microwaves are permitted as part of the MicroFridge® with Safe Plug® rental program through Collegiate Concepts and may not exceed the maximum number of units in the room.

-Microwaves are provided in individual apartments in Alice House, Barnard Village, Boundary Village, Forsyth House, Hong Kong Gold Coast Residences, Pulaski House and The Terrace.
+Microwaves are provided in individual apartments in Barnard Village, Boundary Village, Forsyth House, Hong Kong Gold Coast Residences, Pulaski House and The Terrace.
 Microwaves are permitted in ACA House and Spring House.
-To accommodate multiple appliances, occupants of all residence hall facilities are allowed one 6-foot surge protected extension strip per student.
+To accommodate multiple appliances, students in all residence hall facilities are allowed one UL 1363 approved six-foot surge protector extension strip per student.
 Appliances permitted in residence hall rooms include personal computers, radios, fans, electric blankets, clocks, blow-dryers, stereos, televisions, DVD players, video game consoles, coffee makers with automatic shutoff and compact refrigerators up to 4.4 cubic feet.

 Visitation hours in the residence halls are 9 a.m. to 2 a.m., seven days a week.
 Residents are responsible for their guests' behavior.
 All guests must be escorted out of the residence halls by the end of visitation hours.